ElHamzi-Abderrahim/Watch/README.md

 # Watch
-This project is about a sample Watch that is based on Co-design.
+This project is about a simple Watch that is based on Co-design.